Warehouse District (Toledo, Ohio)

-The Warehouse District in central Toledo, Ohio has seen an upturn with new residential and entertainment developments alongside many in-use warehouses and warehouses that are in the process of being renovated.
+The Warehouse District in central Toledo, Ohio, United States has seen an upturn with new residential and entertainment developments alongside many in-use warehouses and warehouses that are in the process of being renovated.
 The district has been the epicenter of recent revitalization efforts of downtown Toledo.
 A wide variety of bars and restaurants can be found in this district.
 Hensville is a pedestrian mall that is located directly behind the Fifth Third Field and is a hub of live entertainment.
 The Warehouse District is immediately south of Downtown and is roughly bordered by Swan Creek, Monroe Street, Ontario Street, the Anthony Wayne Trail and I-75.